 The Northern Future Forum

-In January 2011, the first NFF was held in London on the initiative of the UK Prime Minister David Cameron.
+The meeting format of NB8 countries and United Kingdom.
+The first NFF was held in London on the initiative of the UK Prime Minister David Cameron in January 2011.

 NB8+Visegrad Group (V4)